-Focus on saying with as few words as possible what you want to convey to your ideal customer, using words that grab the attention and provoke a feeling.
+Focus on saying with as few words as possible what you want to convey to your prospects, using words that grab the attention and provoke a feeling.

 “Our designs are incredibly attractive”

-Some expressions are used so much that they have lost all their meaning and make your potential customer run away.
+Some expressions are used so often that they have lost all their meaning and make your prospects run away.

-Lately, we heard a lot, especially in advertising and digital marketing, that originality is overrated.
+We hear a lot – especially in advertising and digital marketing – that originality is overrated.

 “Aki mattress, the firmest on the market”

-“Aki mattress, even your children bouncing won’t deform it.”
+“Aki mattress, even your children jumping won’t deform it.”

-That’s right.
-The first sentence conveys nothing because it’s an expression that has been used hundreds of times, while the second is original and provokes an emotion; when reading, it comes to our mind, either the image of us bouncing on our beds when we were little, or more recently, that of our children if we have them.
+When reading, it comes to our mind, either the image of us jumping on our beds when we were little, or that of our children if we have them.